-The mission of Alaska Rural Veterinary Outreach, Inc. is to reduce the overpopulation of unwanted pets in rural Alaskan villages.
+The mission of Alaska Rural Veterinary Outreach, Inc. is to reduce the overpopulation of homeless pets in rural Alaskan villages.
 We provide low-to-no-cost veterinary services to rural pets where such services are not available.
-Services include spay-neuter surgery, Rabies and core vaccines, deworming, humane euthanasia, basic healthcare, and education about responsible animal care.
+Services include spay-neuter surgery, Rabies and core vaccines, deworming, basic healthcare, humane euthanasia for age, health, quality of life reasons, and education about responsible animal care.

 For decades, rural pets have been out of sight, out of mind.
 Without veterinary care and an aggressive spay-neuter program, the overpopulation of unwanted pets, especially dogs, reaches critical levels in many villages.
 An untold number of unwanted litters are born annually, many destroyed for lack of homes.
 Those that survive may roam the village in packs, foraging for food, breeding more litters, and contributing to the high exposure to both canine and human diseases, such as Rabies, Parvo-Distemper, and parasite infestation.
 Sadly, rural Alaska has the highest incidence of dog bites in the nation.